 Now connect the top left lug to the bottom right lug on the 5-way switch.
 Twist another wire to the right lug wire, and solder it to the left volume pot lug.
-By doing this, you are connecting the left and right sides, or poles, of the 5-way switch.
-Now connect the switch output wire to the volume pot lug.
+Also connect the left and right sides of the 5-way switch.
+Then connect them to the volume pot lug.